FS Class E.626: Mass production

 In 1930 the mass production was started, with a first series of 85 units.
 In the meantime the E.625 were re-converted to E.626.
 In 1934-1938 a record number of 308 units was built, while in 1939 the last series, with low gear ratio, was shipped (they were later standardized).
 The new E636 of the 1940s initially shared the motors and some of the electro-mechanical devices with the E.626.

 After the destruction of World War II, in 1946 an updating and repair programme was launched.
 Some other units remained in the countries previously occupied by Italy.
 Seventeen locomotives were ceded to the Yugoslavian Railways (Class E626, from 1957 Class E61 and from 1962 finally classified as Class 361) and, in 1958, four were given to Czechoslovakia (Class E 666.0).
 Now inadequate for the passenger role, the E.626s were transferred to freight service, apart from working commuter trains in some areas of Italy.

 In the 1970s, the E.626s fell out of favour, partly because of complaints from trade unions about poor working conditions for the crew.
 Fourteen units were sold to private railways and the remaining units were gradually replaced by more modern classes, and scrapped.
 The last unit to be decommissioned was E.626.194, which was used for rescue trains, in 1999.

 Preservation

-Seven units survive today in museums, while 11 refurbished locomotives are used for historical trains.
+18 units are preserved, 7 in museums and 11 refurbished engines are used for historical trains.